 Creating a Flexbox Layout Using CSS

-The flexbox is another layout model in CSS that provides an efficient way to design and structure complex layouts, but with a more flexible approach.
-It is particularly suited for creating one-dimensional layouts, either in a row or a column, as we will see later.
+The flexbox is another layout model in CSS that provides a more flexible approach when designing and structuring complex layouts.
+It is particularly suited for creating one-dimensional layouts, as we will see later.

 <div class="container">